pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 *   Must not be blank
-*   Alphabetically sorted, SEMI-COLON separated list from the following predefined set of types (always lowercase):
+*   Alphabetically sorted, SEMI-COLON separated list from the following predefined set of Arlington types (always lowercase):
     * `array`
     * `bitmask`
     * `boolean`